2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Hon.
 John M. Facciola (ret.)

-Retired Magistrate Judge at Georgetown Law
+Retired U.S. Magistrate Judge and adjunct professor at Georgetown Law teaching information technology and modern litigation.

 Hon.
 Paul W. Grimm (ret.)